Windward Islands (Society Islands): Geography

 The capital of the administrative district is Papeete on the island of Tahiti.
-Tahiti, Moorea, and Mehetia are high islands.
+Tahiti, Moorea, and Mehetia are volcanic islands.
 Tetiaroa and Maiao are coral atolls.

 Culture

-The majority of the population speaks French and Tahitian (co-official with French throughout French Polynesia).
+French and Tahitian are co-official languages throughout French Polynesia.

 Administrative

 The Windward Islands form the administrative subdivision of the Windward Islands (subdivision administrative des Îles du Vent), one of French Polynesia's five administrative subdivisions.
 The administrative subdivision of the Windward Islands geographically co-extensive with the electoral district of the Windward Islands (circonscription des Îles du Vent), one of French Polynesia's 6 electoral districts (circonscriptions électorales) for the Assembly of French Polynesia (see also Politics of French Polynesia).